 11bis.
 [The secretariat shall maintain in a public registry, Parties’ communicated low-emission development strategies.]

-12. Option 1: [Developing country] Parties [and other Parties in need of support [including countries with economies in transition (EITs)] ][in need ] are eligible for support in the implementation of this Article.]
+12. [Option 1: [Developing country] Parties [and other Parties in need of support [including countries with economies in transition (EITs)] ][in need ] are eligible for support in the implementation of this Article.]

-Option 2: Developing country Parties shall provide support to developing country Parties in the implementation of this Article, including through the provision of financial resources in accordance with Article 6 of this Agreement.
+Option 2: Developed country Parties shall provide support to developing country Parties in the implementation of this Article, including through the provision of financial resources in accordance with Article 6 of this Agreement.

 Option 3: The developed country Parties and other developed Parties included in Annex II to Convention shall provide new and additional financial resources, technology transfer and capacity building to meet the agreed full costs incurred by developing country Parties in complying with their obligations under this Article.
-The extent to which developing country Parties will effectively implement their commitments will depend on the effective implementation by developed country Parties of their commitments related to financial resources, transfer of technology and capacity-building.]
+The extent to which developing country Parties will effectively implement their commitments will depend on the effective implementation by developed country Parties of their commitments related to financial resources, transfer of technology and capacity-building.]]

 13. [The implementation of the provisions of this Article should [reflect][be subject to] [national circumstances]] [common but differentiated responsibilities and respective capabilities in light of different national circumstances and different development stages ] [differentiation between developed and developing country Parties ] [of LDCs and SIDs].